 All lorises have extremely strong fingers and toes, and they are capable of maintaining a powerful grip with either hands or feet for astonishingly long periods of time.
 They are arboreal and nocturnal, sleeping by day in hollowed out trees, tree crevices or branches.
 Generally they sleep curled up in a ball, with their heads tucked up under their arms.
 When they move, they do so with slow deliberate hand-over-hand movements, moving along as easily under a branch as above.
 They are capable of moving quickly if alarmed, but they do not jump or leap.

 In North America, there are only about 10 slender lorises remaining in captivity, and the animals are quite aged.
 Unfortunately, it is unlikely that a sustainable captive population can be maintained in North America.
-The Lemur Center only has 1 slender loris, Abu.
+The Lemur Center no longer houses any slender lorises in its colony.

 Like the other lorises, the slender loris is a solitary, nocturnal feeder.
 In this species, however, it appears that adult males and females sometimes forage in pairs.